Back home from an adventure in Western Australia (and Bali)!

 After almost a month on the road, we are now back home!
 This year's adventure was a road trip among national parks and nature in Western Australia – in the state far from everything.
 A wonderful road trip with lots of wildlife, epic hikes and beautiful views.
 Did you know that if the state of Western Australia had been its own country, it would have been the 10th largest country in the world?
 2,5 million people live here, of which 92% live in Perth or just south of.
 We traveled north of Perth.
 Where the remaining 8% of people live.
 Or rather: where hardly anyone lives.

 It's hard to describe how different Western Australia is from the hip cities of the east coast.
 But if you think of New South Wales and Queensland as Södermanland and Scania, then northern Western Australia is more like inland Lapland.
-Some days we drove along nail-straight roads for Swedish miles after Swedish miles without a single house and without cell phone coverage.
+Some days we drove along nail-straight roads for miles after miles without a single house and without cell phone coverage.
 The only sign of life we saw were large run over gray kangaroos lining the road every 25 meters.
 And you know what?
 I loved every little meter of the straight road.
 Maybe it's my Norse blood that loves the wasteland.
 Perhaps it is the total silence, the magnificence of endless expanses and the unimaginably starry darkness of the nights.
 But Western Australia really blew me away.

 Bali then?
 Well, we ended the trip with 10 days in Bali to really rest up.
 So there will not only be posts about national parks in the future, but also a lot of temples, palm trees and lovely hotels.